Institutional Member of AAHEA

 Where promotional material for an unaccredited institution consists of an advertisement in a periodical published by a person or entity that is not affiliated with the unaccredited institution, the disclosure required in subsection (a) may be abbreviated to state as follows NOT ACCREDITED BY AN AGENCY RECOGNIZED BY THE U.S. SECRETARY OF EDUCATION.
 The disclosure required under this subsection shall be made in a type size as large or larger than any other text in the advertisement.

 For more information on accreditation you may click on the following link to read the blog entitled What is the Big Deal about Accreditation?

-Click here to view our 2013 annual verification letter from the Florida Department of Education.
+Click here to view our status with the Florida Department of Education.